T-SQL script example to alter an existing SQL Server stored procedure using ALTER PROCEDURE.

 This T-SQL command modify the existing uspListSales stored procedure to get the sales for a given customer and to get the figures sorted by amounts from the more important to the less important one.

 ALTER PROCEDURE uspListSales AS SELECT MonthName, EmployeeNumber, SUM(NumberOfSales) AS SumNumberOfSales, SUM(AmountIT) AS SumAmountIT FROM dbo.SALES GROUP BY MonthName, EmployeeNumber ORDER BY SUM(AmountIT) DESC GO

 This command will modify the exiting object in order now to display the month name, the employee number, the total number of sales as well as total amount of sales including taxes.

 The changes made to the stored procedure also sort the lines returned based on the total sales amounts in descending order.
 It means from the biggest sales amount to the smallest.
 And the total sales are grouped by month name and Employee number.

-To go further in the T-SQL learning journey, read this short tutorial about how to create a SQL Server function.
+Implementing such best practices in database development can aid in creating robust, reliable, and scalable database applications.
+Now, to go further in the T-SQL learning journey, read this short tutorial about how to create a SQL Server function.